jkingportfolio/CI_PP2_Connect4/README.md

 #### Settings modal

 The settings modal allows users to turn music or sounds on and off individually.
-To improve user experience music and sounds are defaulted to be off.
+To improve user experience music and sounds are off by default.

 - Covered in user story: 7